ebejar-pro/ebejar-portfolio/Data-Analysis/Project-01-SQL-Insights/README.md

 # Project Title: SQL Insights

 ## 📌 Overview
-This project showcases SQL-based analysis for [system/domain].
+This project showcases SQL-based analysis for a ficticious company "ABC Retail Company Ltd".
 The objective was to [business problem, e.g., validate financial transactions and uncover compliance risks].

 ---